 Seeking Asylum: Interactive story of a child’s flight out of Afghanistan via people smuggles, fake passports, and journeys by planes and flimsy boats.

-Racism on a Bus: Infographic/poster showing what to do if you witness racism on the bus.
+Racism on a Bus: Infographic/poster showing what to do if you witness racism on a bus.

 UNHCR’s video channel: Can you imagine walking for days through jungles and mountains, crossing dangerous seas and being exhausted, cold and hungry or sick?
 Refugee stories from around the world.